wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 These platforms have mobile app creators offering UGC packages.
 Quality varies widely, so review portfolios carefully.
 Pricing typically $150-300 per video.
 Useful for filling volume orders quickly, but requires clearer briefs to avoid rework.

 Start with 5-10 creators simultaneously from different sources.
 This teaches you quality benchmarks fast and prevents bottlenecks.
-At RocketShip HQ, we run batches of 20+ UGC videos monthly from mixed sources to A/B test creator styles against audience segments.
+We recommend running batches of UGC videos from mixed sources to A/B test creator styles against audience segments.

 Step 3: Write a Detailed Creator Brief

-A clear brief cuts revision rounds in half.
-Include your app's core benefit, target audience, tone preference, video specs, key features to highlight, and common objections to address.
-The more specific you are, the fewer iterations you'll need.
+A clear creative brief cuts revision rounds in half.
+Include your app’s core benefit, target audience, tone preference, video specs, key features to highlight, and common objections to address.
+For the hook itself, use a structure built around Context, Clarity, and Curiosity.
+The more specific you are, the fewer iterations you’ll need.

 Explain Your App and Core Benefit